Dear CafeX Customers and partners:

 Browser WebRTC clients

-As a reverse proxy is deployed and required with the CafeX's Web Gateway or Palettes Server, this may also contribute to risk.
+As a reverse proxy is deployed and required with the Live Assist's Web Gateway or Palettes Server, this may also contribute to risk.
 F5 BIG-IP does not use OpenSSL and is therefore not affected by the heart bleed bug.
 Open source reverse proxy implementations such as Apache HTTPD or Nginx depends OpenSSL versions 1.0.1 through 1.01f.
 It is likely installs built in the last two years will include a version of OpenSSL affected by the heart bleed bug and should be patched.
-Nginx provide a useful guidehttp://nginx.com/blog/nginx-and-the-heartbleed-vulnerability/ on verification.
+Nginx provide a useful guidehttp://nginx.com/blog/nginx-

 Cisco Systems response:

-In addition, Cisco maintains an Cisco Event Response Page with details and network mitigations about the vulnerability. (http://tools.cisco.com/security/center/viewThreatOutbreakAlert.x?alertId=33695).
-Cisco has released a security advisory at the following link: http://tools.cisco.com/security/center/content/CiscoSecurityAdvisory/cisco-sa-20140409-heartbleed.
-Cisco has also released a blog post to address the vulnerability relating to Cisco products at the following link: http://blogs.cisco.com/security/openssl-heartbleed-vulnerability-cve-2014-0160-cisco-products-and-mitigations/
+In addition, Cisco maintains an Cisco Event Response Page with details and network mitigations about the vulnerability. (http://tools.cisco.com/

 If you require further information please contact Customer Support.